-Duncan of Jordanstone College of Art & Design [DJCAD] was established in 1888 and is a leading Scottish art and design research led institution in the top league within the UK.
+Duncan of Jordanstone College of Art & Design [DJCAD] was established in 1888 and is a leading Scottish art and design research led institution in the UK.
 It is one of the few UK art institutions that is part of a world class University (University of Dundee), renowned for its pioneering research.
-The BDes [Hons] Interior Environmental Design programme is led by Director Andy Milligan and is a broad based spatial programme which was established at in the late sixties and is one of eleven undergraduate art and design disciplines that contribute to Duncan of Jordanstone’s growing reputation.
-Since 2011 Interior Environmental Design has worked alongside Textiles and Jewellery & Metal Design and from Sept 2016 resumes its four year long status in collaboration with Digital Interaction and with Product Design as part of a shared first year in the Social Digital academic grouping .
-Interiors has been international in its outlook for many years and has, since 2003 collaborated with schools from USA, Qatar, the Netherlands.
-IED uses the interior as a creative and intellectual springboard for spatial experimentation covering traditional areas of interior remodelling to installation.
+The BDes [Hons] Interior Environmental Design programme is ranked No1 in subjects the UK (Guardian University Guide 2018) and is led by Programme Director Andy Milligan.
+This is a broad based spatial programme which was established in the late sixties and celebrates its fiftieth year in 2017-18 and is one of eleven undergraduate art & design programmes at Duncan of Jordanstone College (School of Art & Design).
+Since 2011, Interior Environmental Design shared modules with Textiles Design and Jewellery & Metal Design and from Sept 2016 resumed its four year programme status in collaboration with BSc Digital Interaction Design and BSc Product Design in a shared first year within the Social Digital Academic Grouping .
+Interiors has been international in its outlook for many years and has, since 2003, collaborated with schools from USA, Qatar, the Netherlands and with GIDE partner schools since 2009.
+Our ethos explores ‘the interior’ as a creative and intellectual springboard for wider spatial experimentation covering interior remodelling, adaptive reuse, emotive making to installation and, increasingly, is shifting toward new forms of spatial interaction in how we might ‘code’ spatial experiences rather than simply reflect statutory ‘building codes’, be capable of ‘programme architectures whilst developing ‘architectural programmes’, and integrating spaces and ‘service design methods’ alongside the design of ‘building services’.
+Interiors at Dundee has always been international and collaborative.
+In recent years Interiors has led design school interdisciplinary projects, worked with Dundee School of Architecture, examined word /space relationships with Groningen University and pioneered new blended learning scenarios with USA partners.
+Interior graduates have established careers in excetionally broad practices including interiors, architecture, museums, games industry, exhibition, soundscapes, landscape, theatre set, lighting, film, furniture and other fields such as art & design teaching at every level in the UK.
+The IED staff are Gary Kennedy, Linsey McIntosh, Malcolm Cheyne and Andy Milligan.
+Teaching staff are qualified educators, have practice backgrounds in interior design / interior architectural design, research, education, spaces & service design and furniture.
+Interiors are also co-founders of IE Interior Educators and prior to this initiated and co-founded IFS Interiors Forum Scotland.

 Politecnico di Milano was established in 1865.
 It is divided in several departments that coordinate and promote research activity in its own field.DHOC is the interior Design for Hospitable Cities research unit.
 Its research activities, in collaboration with associations, institutions and local agencies, are focused on promoting design as key element and strength of the national economic system.
 Through collaborations and research at European and extra-European level, DHOC wants also to diffuse the culture of innovation pushed by design, extending it in other Italian industrial fields.